-Personalised practical (oral) examination timetable 2022 French: Second Language
+Personalised practical (oral) examination timetable 2022 Japanese: Second Language

-WA student number: X X X X X X X X Candidate: Sample candidate School name: Sample school School code: XXXX Examination details Course: French: Second Language Date: Day, Date Month Year Reporting time: 9:00 am Examination time: 9:20 am Venue: Sample venue (Re-check on the day prior to the examination) Reporting location: Sample location Refer to the map on the following page These examination details are final and no cha nges can be made.
-The examination will be administered observing COVID-19 safe practices.
-Candidates must not present at the venue with COVID-19 symptoms.
-Students who are unwell must complete and submit a Sickness/Misadventure Application Form , with supporting evidence, to the School Curriculum and Standards Authority (the Authority), except non-school candidates.
-Candidates who have not reported to a supervisor once their scheduled examination time has commenced will not be admitted to the practical (oral) examination.
-The examination cannot be rescheduled.
-Candidates must not wear or carry anything that identifies either them, their school, club or achievements.
-Failure to do so will result in a breach of examination rules.
-Candidates are required to sign this timetable prior to the examination.
-This signed timetable must be shown to the supervisor, with photographic ID, when registering at the examination venue for the practical (oral) examination.
-Digital copies of your timetable, e.g. on a mobile telephone, are not permitted.
-Candidates must not contact the venue about the examination arrangements.
-Any queries must be directed to the Authority on 9273 6377.
-Signature Date Emergency contact for candidates: Phone 0434 734 248
+WA student number: X Х X × X X x) Candidate: Sample candidate School name: Sample school Scho ol coc le: XXX X Examination details Course: Japanese: Second Language Date: Day, Date Month Year > Reporting time: 9:00 am Examination time: 9:20 am Venue: Sample venue (Re-check on the day prior to the examinatio n) Reporting location: Sample location Refer to the map on the following page These examination details are final and no changes (can b e ma de.
+The examination will be administered observing COVID-19 safe practic ces. ~ Candidates must not present at the venue with COVID-19 symptoms. well must complete and submit a Sickness/Misad ool Curriculum and Standards Authority (the Autho rting e not reported to a supervisor once their scheduled actical (oral) examination.
+The examination canno as co mmei nced will no ot wear or carry anything that identifies either them, oreach of examination rules. , their scho ool, cl ub or achie eveme ents.
+F =ailur e t supervisor, with phot red to sign this timetable prior to the examination. ographic ID, when registering at the examination value timetable, e.g. on a mobile telephone, are not pe venue for t те Candidates must not Authority on 9273 63 contact the venue about the examination arrange 77. ements.
+Ar ny que eries i must be dir ected to th е Signature Date 06

+Emergency contact for candidates: Phone 0434 734 248